 Every trauma is different, so treatment must be modified to the specific case, with input from all the specialists involved in the patient’s care.
 If multiple surgeries are required, Dr. Casemyr says,they may be done in several stages.

 The initial goal is medical stabilization and pain relief.
 Subsequent surgeries depend on the patient’s needs and ability to recover and face additional surgeries.
 Sometimes multiple procedures can be done at one time.
 Considerations include not only the extent of a patient’s injuries, but also other medical conditions, such as obesity or smoking (which slow down bone healing), or pregnancy or heart disease.
-Among the many specialists involved are anesthesiologists, vascular surgeons, and plastic surgeons, Dr. Casemyr says.
+Among the many specialists involved are vascular surgeons and plastic surgeons, Dr. Casemyr says.

 What makes Yale Medicine's approach to complex fracture unique?